erynder-z/blog-api/README.md

 - Authentication and authorization to ensure that only authorized users have access to your data.
 - Robust error handling and validation to ensure that your data is accurate and secure.

+## Content Management System

+The blog can be managed from a self-coded content management system.
+The source code for the CMS can be found at [https://github.com/erynder-z/code-blog-admin](https://github.com/erynder-z/code-blog-admin).

+## Client

+The source code for the blog-client frontend can be found at [https://github.com/erynder-z/code-blog](https://github.com/erynder-z/code-blog).

 ## Endpoints

 | Endpoint                    | Method | Description                                    |